LesFerch/WinSetView/Manual.md

 ### Search

 Press **Ctrl-F** to search for text within any page.
 This is most useful for finding properties in the **Columns** page.
 Please note that this function is provided by the MSHTML engine.
-There is no specific code in WinSetView for the search function, so it is what it is.
+There is no specific code in WinSetView for the search function, so it cannot be modified or enhanced in any way.

 ![image](https://github.com/user-attachments/assets/e50b17b2-404f-4b96-b5ee-67ac3902904e)